Introduction to OpenGL in Android

 How does OpenGL in Android works?

-Data such as vertices, normals and UV coordinates which represents the characteristics of mesh are loaded into a Vertex Buffer Object and then sent to the GPU for processing.
-Once it is in the GPU, these data would go through that is known as the OpenGL Rendering Pipeline.
+Data such as vertices, normals, and UV coordinates which represent the characteristics of mesh, are loaded into a Vertex Buffer Object and then sent to the GPU for processing.
+Once it is in the GPU, these data would go through what is known as the OpenGL Rendering Pipeline.

-The main tasks for which Rendering Pipeline is responsible are the conversion of the vertices to the right coordinate system, assembling of vertices of a character, application of color or texture and displaying of the character on default framebuffer which is the screen.
+The main tasks for which Rendering Pipeline is responsible are the conversion of the vertices to the right coordinate system, assembling of vertices of a character, application of color or texture and displaying of the character on the default framebuffer, which is the screen.

 The rendering pipeline process of OpenGL in Android consists of six stages as below :